withanage/rosetta/README.md

     successful submission, Rosetta returns the stored package ID, and it is written to the OJS database table `submission_settings`.
 Failures are logged to \$OJS\_FILES/rosetta.log
--   Automated github CI/CD pipe-line validates the created files.
+-   Automated GitHub CI/CD pipe-line validates the created files.

 ## Automated Tests